From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Orientation-informed wavelets

 The direction of rotation does not affect the SC statistics, as applying the norm eliminates the influence of this rotation.
 This is because the SC statistics is computed after normalizing, which conceals the sign of the imaginary component, and also because all calculations are performed at the pixel level, ensuring consistency in the definition.

-\subsection{Rotation Matrix Definition}
+\subsection{Rotation matrix definition}

 The SC coefficients are determined by integrating the local wavelet norm across the entire domain.
 In instances where there is a preferred orientation in a specific region, typically observed in data retrieved from scanning operations, this preferred orientation influences the data statistics.
 Consequently, the homogeneity of the entire domain is not ensured, as the dominant orientation at any given scale can vary throughout the domain.
-To address this, the orientation with the largest amplitude at each pixel is computed at each scale, and this orientation is then referred to as the \textit{primary orientation}.
+To address this, the orientation with the largest amplitude at each pixel is computed at each scale, and this orientation is then referred to as the primary orientation.
 The SC statistics are then defined relatively to the scanning strategy.
 To prevent instability, the determination of the maximum is smoothed to avoid rapid changes in the preferred orientation at each pixel.
-This rotation is applied after calculating the wavelet, resulting in four coefficients per pixel corresponding to the four rotations, which are computed using a precomputed 4x4 matrix for each pixel.
+This rotation is applied after calculating the wavelet, resulting in four coefficients per pixel corresponding to the four rotations, which are computed using a precomputed $4\times 4$ matrix for each pixel.

 Figures \ref{fig:WAVE_POWER} present the power spectra of the directive wavelet.
 Despite the compact size of the kernel used to characterize the wavelet, the resulting power spectra separation is superior to $10^{-2}$.
 Figure \ref{fig:WAVE_TF} illustrates the complete signal decomposition, displaying the transfer function for the cumulative wavelets.
 This figure highlights the efficacy of the multiscale decomposition in covering nearly the entire scale domain.
-A 5x5 kernel faces greater challenges in accurately representing very small multipoles compared to a 3x3 kernel.
+A $5\times 5$ kernel faces greater challenges in accurately representing very small multipoles compared to a $3\times 3$ kernel.
 This issue arises from the longer wavelet length, which requires more pixels for accurate depiction.
+Specifically, enlarging the mother-wavelet support from $3\times 3$ to $5\times 5$ pixels makes the coarsest dilated kernels span a sizeable fraction of the sky ($\sim 200\deg$).
+On the discrete \texttt{HEALPix} grid this wide support is sampled and truncated less accurately (especially near the poles), so the cumulative transfer function drops below unity at \(\ell\lesssim 10\).
+On the other hand, a $3 \times 3$ mother-wavelet avoids these issues while still covering the full angular range of interest through dyadic dilations.

-\section{Cross Scattering Covariance Statistics}
+\section{Cross scattering covariance statistics}

 We report here expressions for the cross SC statistics, extending the ones in Section \ref{sec:scattering_covariance} (Eqs.~\ref{eq:scat_coeff}) to the cross-correlations between two different input fields \( I_1 \) and \( I_2 \):